DoctorMcKay/node-steamstore/README.md

 	- `err` - An `Error` object on failure, or `null` on success.
 The `confirmation` property will be `true` if this is a confirmation-level error which can be overridden by setting `bypassConfirmation` to `true`

 Adds a new phone number to your account.
+This triggers a verification Email to be sent.
+You can continue the process by calling [`verifyEmail`](#verifyemailcallback)

+### verifyEmail(callback)
+- `callback` - A function to be called when the request completes
+	- `err` - An `Error` object on failure, or `null` on success

+Confirm that you have clicked on the verification link in your mailbox.
 This triggers a verification SMS to be sent.
 You can provide the verification code to [`verifyPhoneNumber`](#verifyphonenumbercode-callback) to finalize the process.

 ### resendVerificationSMS(callback)